bifurcationkit/BifurcationKitDocs.jl/docs/src/pd.md

 contain the simple eigenvalue $\mu=-1$.

-There are two ways to compute the normal form of this bifurcation
+There are two ways to compute the normal form of this bifurcation:

-1. using the Poincaré return map [^Kuznetsov]
+1. using the Poincaré return map [^Kuznetsov],
-2. using the method of [^Iooss] see also [^Kuz2]
+2. using the method of [^Iooss], see also [^Kuz2].

 You can obtain the normal form of a PD bifurcation using